-Although we did not observe a correlation between patient knowledge and HRQoL, knowledge deficiencies areas may still have a significant clinical impact and have role in patient activation and self-care.
-One possible reason for our finding is that patients lacking self-efficacy - even if aware of their disease state they may lack the means to change their health and be active members in medical decisions making.
-It is also possible that increased knowledge about one’s disease may result in depression, anxiety, or fear about the disease.2627 282930 Of the CCKNOW sub-domains, higher diet knowledge scores were significantly correlated with lower HRQOL.
-This finding may in part reflect the diet specific questions on the CCKNOW which refer to enteral nutrition and lactose intolerance, which may bias towards patients with a history of more severe disease.
+Although we did not observe a correlation between patient knowledge and HRQoL, areas of knowledge deficiency may still have a significant clinical impact and role in patient activation and self-care.
+One possible reason for our finding is that patients lack self-efficacy - even if aware of their disease state, they may lack the means to change their health and be active members in medical decisions making.
+It is also possible that increased knowledge about one’s disease may result in depression, anxiety, or fear about the disease.
+Larsson and colleagues demonstrated that patients with high levels of anxiety did not exhibit improved angst after participating in educational programs about their disease.26 Despite this, non-adherence has not been shown to be associated with anxiety and depression or disease-related patient knowledge.27

+Patients have been shown to rely on clinicians for their information needs.28 A study assessing the effective measure of patient education to improve IBD-specific reproductive knowledge, found a single group-delivered session increased patient understanding and knowledge regarding the implications of disease for fertility and pregnancy.29 This study used another precise questionnaire developed by Selinger entitled the Crohn’s and Colitis Pregnancy Knowledge Score (CCPKnow).30 Of the CCKNOW sub-domains, higher diet knowledge scores were significantly correlated with lower HRQoL.
+This finding may in part reflect the diet specific questions on the CCKNOW that refer to enteral nutrition and lactose intolerance, which may bias towards patients with a history of more severe disease.

 Our study has several limitations.
 Level of education was missing in 49% of patients who declined to answer that question on the survey.
 However, we were still able to detect differences in level of education associated with disease-specific knowledge.
-The survey was self-administered and health literacy may impact the assessment of disease-specific knowledge and decrease the scores of CCKNOW.
-31 Lastly, the patient population in this study, as expected in the VA patient population, is predominantly male.
+The surveys were self-administered and health literacy may impact the assessment of disease-specific knowledge and decrease the scores of CCKNOW.
+It is also important to note that half of patients felt CCNOW questions were too difficult as documented in a previous study by Elkjaer et al.31 Lastly, the patient population in this study was predominantly male, which is typically expected in the VA patient population.
 Therefore, conclusions regarding gender may not be generalizable.
 However, CCKNOW scores observed in this study parallel those of studies in other patient populations.
 Despite these limitations, our study has several strengths.
 This is the first study to use both the CCKNOW and SIBDQ questionnaires to evaluate patient knowledge and HRQoL in patients with IBD in the United States and also within the Veteran population.
 The Veteran patient population also represents a relatively diverse IBD population, both in race and age, relative to other frequently studied IBD populations.
 SIBDQ and CCKNOW were obtained prospectively from a non-tertiary practice and may therefore more closely represent IBD patients in the general population compared to complicated patients referred to tertiary IBD referral centers.

 Conclusion

-In a cohort of U.S. military Veterans with IBD, disease-specific knowledge of IBD was not correlated with HRQoL.
+In a cohort of U.S. military veterans with IBD, disease-specific knowledge of IBD was not correlated with HRQoL.
 Variations in disease-specific knowledge of IBD were observed based on age at IBD diagnosis, level of education, and race.
 These disparities may provide targeted opportunities for patient directed education tools.
 Further studies are required to study the effect of patient knowledge of IBD on other clinical outcomes.

 COMMENTS

 Background

+Amongst a U.S. military veteran population with IBD, disease-specific knowledge of IBD was not correlated with HRQoL.
+While no correlation was shown, specific variables including Caucasian race, younger age at time of diagnosis, and having a college or post-graduate degree were significantly associated with higher CCKNOW scores.